Search

 The great one of Rome will die, the night over.

-The last phrase applies to Pope Francis:
+The concluding phrase applies to Pope Francis:

 Verse 112: